 The successful implementation of our strategic initiatives requires an investment of time, talent and money and is dependent upon a number of factors some of which are not within our control.
 Those factors include the ability to execute such initiatives in new and existing markets, the response of existing and potential new customers, and the actions or reactions of competitors.
 If we fail to properly execute or deliver products or services that address customers' expectations, it may have an adverse effect on our ability to retain and attract customers and may increase our costs and reduce our revenue.
 Similarly, competitive actions or reactions to our initiatives or advancements in technology or competitive products or services could impair our ability to execute those strategic initiatives or advancements.
 In addition, new strategic initiatives may face barriers to entering new or existing markets with established or new competitors.
-There can be no assurance that we will successfully implement these strategic initiatives or results of operations.
+There can be no assurance that we will successfully implement these strategic initiatives or that, if successfully pursued, they will have the desired effect on our business or results of operations.